PennyYu123/STEM_KGQA/README.md

 # STEM_KGQA
-The source code of STEM.
+The implementation of STEM framework.